Dicky Dolma

-Dicky Dolma (born 5 April 1974) is an Indian mountaineer, known for being the youngest woman to summit Mount Everest up to that time at the age of 19 on 10 May 1993.
-This occurred on the Indo-Nepal Everest Expedition.
-This Indo-Nepal Women's Everest Expedition was led by Bachendri Pal who was the first Indian woman to summit Mount Everest in 1984.
+Dicky Dolma (born 5 April 1974) is an Indian mountaineer and former alpine skier.
+She is known for being the youngest woman to summit Mount Everest up to that time at the age of 19 on 10 May 1993, which occurred on the Indo-Nepal Everest Expedition.

+Career

+The Indo-Nepal Women's Everest Expedition was led by Bachendri Pal who was the first Indian woman to summit Mount Everest in 1984.
 Dicky was also a skier and attended numerous sporting competitions including the 1989 All-India Open Auli Ski Festival and the Asian Winter Games in 1999.
 She took ski training courses and basic mountaineering courses by the Manali Institute.
 In the same expedition as Dicky Dolma, Santosh Yadav summited Mount Everest for the second time, the first woman to summit twice.
 Dolma came from Palchan Village near Manali of Himachal Pradesh state in India.
 She was also awarded the 1994 National Adventure Award.

 Previous record holders up to Dolma for youngest Woman to summit Everest (age at summiting):